 Observers around the South American nation reported a slow start in most polling stations on Sunday, a trend that was particularly marked in the poorest areas of the capital Santiago and in the north of the country, according to official data.

 Fourteen million people are eligible to pick the 155 people who will draft the new constitution and the government is hoping for turnout of 7 million.

 Those chosen will spend a maximum of 12 months crafting the new text, with a two-thirds majority required for each key decision, forcing delegates to form alliances.
 Chileans will then vote on the final product.
 If it fails, the country will revert to the current text and the process ends.

-More than 7.5 million people voted in last year’s plebiscite to tear up the current constitution which was drafted in 1980 during the dictatorship of Augusto Pinochet.
+More than 7.5 million people turned out in October last year and voted by 78% to tear up the present constitution drafted during the 1973-1990 dictatorship of Augusto Pinochet.

 Just over 3 million people, or 20.4% of the electorate, voted on Saturday, according to the country’s Servel electoral service, with the turnout highest in the three Santiago suburbs which voted to reject a change to the constitution.

 The call for a new constitution emerged from social unrest over inequality that tore through Chile, the world’s largest producer of copper, in October 2019 and still simmers to this day amid economic hardship wrought by the coronavirus pandemic and what many perceive to be patchy government support.